 This is the most commonly performed investigation for assessing injured bones such as your limbs/extremities, spine, pelvis or the examination and diagnosis of disease affecting the chest and abdomen.
-An x-ray image, or radiograph, is produced when a small amount of radiation passes through the body and strikes a digital detector or digital imaging receptor / plate which is located in front or behind the patients body part that is required to be imaged.
+An x-ray image is produced when a small amount of radiation passes through the body and strikes a digital detector or digital imaging receptor / plate which is located in front or behind the patients body part that is required to be imaged.
 The ability of x-rays to penetrate tissue and bone varies according to the composition and mass of what is being imaged.
-Bone, which contains calcium, absorbs most of the radiation and results in white images on the x-ray film.
-The lungs, which are filled with air, allow nearly all x-rays to pass through and strike the film or detector resulting in a black image.
+Bone, which contains calcium, absorbs most of the radiation and results in white images on the x-ray digital receptor/plate.

 Share this Page

 There is no special preparation required for most x-rays.
 Upon arrival, you may be asked by the medical radiation technologist to change into a gown and hospital pants before your examination.
 You may also be asked to remove jewelry, eyeglasses, and any metal objects that may obscure the images.

 You will be exposed to a small amount of radiation to produce a diagnostic image for the radiologist to interpret.